-This Official Statement, which includes the cover page, schedule, the tables, and the appendices hereto, provides certain information regarding the issuance of \$9,335,000\ City of Arlington, Texas Municipal Drainage Utility System Revenue Bonds, Series 2024 (the "Bonds").
+This Official Statement, which includes the cover page, the schedules, the tables, and the appendices hereto, provides certain information regarding the issuance of City of Arlington, Texas \$29,935,000 Water and Wastewater System Revenue Improvement and Refunding Bonds, Series 2024 (the "Bonds").
 Capitalized terms used in this Official Statement have the same meanings assigned to such terms in the Ordinance (hereinafter defined) authorizing the issuance of the Bonds, except as otherwise indicated herein.
-Reference is made to "SELECTED PROVISIONS OF THE ORDINANCE" which contain defined terms and selected provisions of the Ordinance that is summarized under "THE BONDS."
+Reference is made to "SELECTED PROVISIONS OF THE ORDINANCE" which contains certain defined terms and selected provisions of the Ordinance that are summarized under "THE BONDS."

 All financial and other information presented in this Official Statement has been provided by the City from its records, except for information expressly attributed to other sources.
-The presentation of information, including tables of receipts from fees and other sources, is intended to show recent historic information and is not intended to indicate future or continuing trends in the financial position or other affairs of the City.
+The presentation of information, including tables of receipts from taxes and other sources, is intended to show recent historic information and is not intended to indicate future or continuing trends in the financial position or other affairs of the City.
 No representation is made that past experience, as is shown by that financial and other information, will necessarily continue or be repeated in the future (see "OTHER INFORMATION - FORWARD-LOOKING STATEMENTS DISCLAIMER").

-DESCRIPTION OF THE CITY...
-The City of Arlington, Texas (the "City"), is located at the center of the Dallas-Fort Worth Metroplex, between Dallas and Fort Worth and eight miles south of the Dallas/Fort Worth International Airport.
-The City, which encompasses 99.5 square miles, had a 2023 estimated census population of 405,420.
-The City operates as a home-rule city under a Council-Manager form of government as established by its home rule city charter in which the Mayor and nine member City Council (the "Council" or "City Council") serve as the legislative body.
+DESCRIPTION OF THE CITY...The City of Arlington, Texas (the "City"), is located at the center of the Dallas-Fort Worth Metroplex, between Dallas and Fort Worth and eight miles south of the Dallas/Fort Worth International Airport.
+The City, which encompasses 99.5 square miles, has an estimated 2024 population of 411,501 residents.
+The City operates as a home-rule City under a Council-Manager form of government as established by its home rule charter (the "City Charter") in which the Mayor and nine member City Council (the "Council" or "City Council") serve as the legislative body.
 Three council members and the Mayor are elected "at-large" and five council members are elected in five single member districts.
-All members of the Council are elected for terms of three years, with the elections being held in even/odd years for approximately half of the seats and provide the following services to the citizens of the City: public safety (police and fire), public works, public welfare, parks and recreation, public health, water and wastewater utilities, and general administrative services.
-The City operates the System (defined herein) as a self-supporting enterprise fund.
-The City has leased operation of the landfill to Republic Services since 2005.
+All members of the City Council are elected for terms of three years (for no more than three terms), with the elections being held in even/odd years for approximately half of the seats and provides the following services to the citizens of the City: public safety (police and fire), public works, public welfare, parks and recreation, public health, water and wastewater utilities, and general administrative services.
+The City operates its water and wastewater system and its sanitary landfill operation as self supporting enterprise funds.